Background

 The Community Business Connector (CBC) initiative was shaped by economic development leaders in King County, Washington, with support from the Port of Seattle, the Seattle Metropolitan Chamber of Commerce (Chamber), and local chambers and city partners.

 Guided by a hub-and-spoke approach—where a central hub coordinates resources and local partners deliver support—CBC delivers targeted, equitable support to small and BIPOC-owned businesses across King County.
-Through engagement with cities and community stakeholders, CBC uses surveys, listening sessions, and targeted outreach to identify gaps in access to resources and technical assistance.
+Through engagement with cities, service providers and local businesses, CBC uses surveys, listening sessions, and targeted outreach to identify gaps in access to resources and technical assistance.

 During the two-year pilot, CBC reached over 2,000 small businesses across 31 jurisdictions and 700+ referrals for technical assistance and support.
 Businesses reported 102 jobs retained, 93 new jobs, and $282,000 in capital investment, with 90% of those served being BIPOC- and/or women-owned.
 Connectors also supported grant applications, strengthened connections between businesses and public agencies, and CBC distributed nearly $1 million in contracts for countywide outreach, technology tools, access to capital, and language services, along with $35,000 to local partners for collaborative outreach.